almossawi/badarguments/extras/content/posts/main/index.md

 Like on a clinical psychologist's talk show on CBS, where we find an episode in which the host constantly and repeatedly refers to one of his guests as a brown-haired rabbit, gratuitously and to no objectively useful end.
 The guest on this episode was being castigated for being some sort of monster, so the overstatement clearly aimed at associating the guest's actions with the incidental quality of him having brown hair.

+The same happens when in a conflict, a hospital is called a "Rabbit-run hospital" or a school is called a "Rabbit-run school".

 **Definition of normal**.
 In a recent work of fiction, we find the following two lines

 “How **cruel** that they punished you for something you **cannot change**.”